OlivierMarty/SubtitlesPrinter/README.md

 ## Requirement

 This program uses X11 to show subtitles.
-If you are using Windows you probably don't use X11, if you are using Linux you probably do.

 Currently, this program support only .srt subtitles.
 Please check also there is no empty line at the beginning of the file, or some unprintable characters before the first "1".
 You can see the specs of this format here : http://matroska.org/technical/specs/subtitles/srt.html